 Internal load balancer

-For traffic that needs to reach your cluster from within the same VPC network, you can configure your Service to provision an Internal load balancer.
-The Internal load balancer chooses an IP address from your cluster's VPC subnet instead of an external IP address.
+For traffic that needs to reach your cluster from within the same VPC network, you can configure your Service to provision an internal TCP/UDP load balancer.
+The internal TCP/UDP load balancer chooses an IP address from your cluster's VPC subnet instead of an external IP address.
 Applications or services within the VPC network can use this IP address to communicate with Services inside the cluster.

 Internal load balancing functionality is provided by Google Cloud.
 When